fiestachickens/homebridge-home-depot-hubspace/README.md

 </p>

 <p>If you have additional features from other versions of this plugin that you'd like incorporated, please let me know.</p>

-# Disclaimer
-I do not own any rights to Hubspace.
-Any work published here is solely for my own convenience.
-I am not making any guarantees about the code or products referenced here.

 # Tested products
 Below you can find a table of products that have been tested with this plugin.
 Some products share similarities among one another (e.g. lights), however, that does not guarantee that they will all work.